trptcolin/taking-command-of-the-command-line-workshop/README.md

 ## Background

-This workshop was originally presented at RailsConf 2019, and was concurrently open-sourced to help out folks who weren't able to attend the workshop at a conference, but who still want to get started with the Unix command line.
+This workshop was originally prepared for RailsConf 2019, and was open-sourced to help out folks who aren't able to attend the workshop in person, but who still want to get started with the Unix command line.

 Please feel free to open an issue if you have any questions!
 It doesn't have to be a mistake in the materials, though I'd like to hear about any of those you